ligolang/ligo/gitlab-pages/docs/manpages/interpret.md

 ### DESCRIPTION

 This sub-command interprets a LIGO expression.
-The context can be initialized by providing a source file (which is compiled not using the build system).
+The context can be initialized by providing a source file.
 The interpretation is done using Michelson\`s interpreter.

 ### ARGUMENTS